mhlsf/Raptor-led/README.md

 It work around Wemos D1 esp8266 and feature a custom shield and enclosure to plug on a aluminium profile.
 We are using [Wled library](https://github.com/wled/WLED) to run the project !

-**If you are not interested on the technical side of the project, you can buy a kit with all the component needed to make yours in under 1 hours !** You can send me message to **mahel.sif+led@gmail.com**
+**If you are not interested on the technical side of the project, you can buy a kit with all the component needed to make yours in under 1 hours !** You can send me a message to **mahel.sif+led@gmail.com** for price details

 ## List of components